pbackx/streamhead/now/index.md

 ---
 Inspired by [Derek Sivers now page](http://sivers.org/now), here’s what I am doing right now (last update August 2021):

-* Holiday modus.
 * [Working as a freelancer, helping my clients tame their Data](https://www.linkedin.com/in/pbackx/).
 * [Reading](https://www.goodreads.com/user/show/37577599-peter-backx).
 Among others, [the entire Dune saga](http://www.dunenovels.com/).
-"Sandworms of Dune" is next, but first I have some other books I'd like to finish.
-* [Creating and 3D printing useful stuff](https://www.streamhead.com/category/3d_printing.html).
-I'm currently in the process of writing a long overdue blogpost regarding my latest project where I used 3D printing to make some parts behave nice together.
+Apart from the books, I'm also enjoying the graphic novel versions.
+At the moment, the first two books are available.
+I have finished the main story line ("Sandworms of Dune") and I'm debating on how to tackle the other books.
+I will probably read them chronologically, so starting with "The Butlerian Jihad".
+* Making music.
+I don't really feel ready to show of anything, but I find it really relaxing, even if it's only short loops just for myself.
 * [Learning Japanese, 10 minutes a day](https://www.duolingo.com/profile/PeterBackx1).
 It's a very slow process.
 * I've also been playing more games lately.
-Fortnite and Minecraft mostly.
-I really enjoy the things that the community creates for these games.
-It's impressive how far they can take those engines with their creativity.
-* Preparing my [Home Assistant](https://www.home-assistant.io/) install to be migrated to a proper computer.
-I'm running it on a Raspberry Pi 3, but would like to move it to something more powerful.
+I'm only a few hours in, but "Immortals: Fenyx Rising" has some very satisfying combat.
+* Trying to make [Home Assistant](https://www.home-assistant.io/) manage my home energy.
+It sounds simple, but there are so many variables involved.
+I'm sure there are business ideas lurking in there.

 ![A clock always pointing to "now"](http://www.streamhead.com/wp-content/uploads/2015/10/D0D60BD6.jpg)